 Making the Sugar Cookie Dough

-This sugar cookie dough recipe uses the creaming method for making the dough and my special tips for measuring the butter:
+This sugar cookie dough recipe uses the creaming method for making the dough.

 Step 3 - Turn the mixer speed to very low and slowly add the flour.
 Beat just until the dough comes together.